Thalassiosira pseudonana: Symbiosis

 Thalassiosira pseudonana and the heterotrophic alphaproteobacterium Ruegeria pomeroyi form a chemical symbiosis in coculture.
 The bacteria provide vitamin B12 to the diatoms, which in exchange provide organic nutrients to the bacteria.
 In the presence of the diatom, the bacteria start producing a transporter for dihydroxypropanesulfonate (DHPS), a nutrient produced by the diatom for the bacteria.
+A metabolic survey of the association between the bacterium Dinoroseobacter shibae and T. pseudonana showed that the bacterium has minimal impact on the growth of T. pseudonana, but it causes metabolic changes by upregulating the intracellular amino acids and amino acid derivatives of the diatom.
+It has been demonstrated that under conditions of environmental instability and extreme warming, biofilm formation can accelerate the evolutionary responses of T. pseudonana.